 Aristaloe aristata (Haw.)
 Boatwr. & J.C.Manning

-Aloe aristata (basionym), Aloe ellenbergeri, Aloe longiaristata, Tulista aristata
+Aloe aristata, Aloe ellenbergeri, Aloe longiaristata, Tulista aristata

-Aristaloe aristata, formerly known as Aloe aristata, is a stemless, clump-forming succulent up to 12 inches (30 cm) tall.
-It forms dense rosettes of soft, toothed, dark green, white-margined and up to 4 inches (10 cm) long leaves.
-They have small white spots and soft white spines.
-In late spring to early summer, it produces terminal panicles, up to 20 inches (50 cm) tall, bearing cylindrical, orange-red and up to 1.6 inches (4 cm) long flowers.
+Aristaloe aristata, formerly known as Aloe aristata, is an attractive, semi-hardy succulent that forms dense rosettes of fleshy, triangular leaves.
+It grows up to 8 inches (20 cm) tall and about the same in diameter.
+The leaves are dark green, with small white bumps, bristly margins, and tipped with a soft white spine.
+In late spring to early summer, it produces terminal panicles, up to 20 inches (50 cm) tall, that bears orange-red flowers.
+The flowers are tubular and up to 1.6 inches (4 cm) long.

 How to Grow and Care

 Light: When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
 Outdoors, provide light shade, especially during the hottest parts of the day.